Back to Tylogix Home Page

 However, this is not the whole story.
 Looking closer at these two VPN solutions, one could make the following statements:

 Both are better than transmitting unencrypted information over the Internet.
 While PPTP is weaker than IPSec, it is much easier and much cheaper to implement.
 It also has a huge critical mass in the market by virtue of the Microsoft presence in the desktop market.

 IPSec is stronger but more expensive, requiring agreements with third-party verification authorities.
 It is also more complex to understand.

 The real question, when you are going to chose such a protocol, is how much value do you attach to your tunneling data?
 The answer to this question should drive your VPN decisions.

-An internet site of interest, if you are in the process of picking a VPN is http://www.counterpane.com Counterpane Internet Security Inc. is a California company specialized, as its name suggests, in Internet security.
+An internet site of interest, if you are in the process of picking a VPN is http://www.schneier.com, the website of Bruce Schneier. is a California company specialized, as its name suggests, in Internet security.
 On their website, you will find detailed cryptographic analysis of both PPTP and IPSec.
 In both analysis, methods are explained in good detail.
 Openings and flaws, which may be used to crack these two protocols, are also described.